njsgaynor/AutoHEC/src/Analysis/README.txt

 --roundSigFigs(num, sigfigs): rounds num to sigfigs number of significant figures; for river stations, sigfigs is seven because only eight characters are allowed
+--readFromFile(filePath, fileName): reads data from a pickled file created using getSOData.py
+--reassignKeys(dataDict): the original keys are the complete data address in the DSS file.
+This changes it to only include the river, reach, and station ID separated by spaces (no forward slash).
---writePeakDiff(outFile, flowDiff): Writes flowDiff to outFile [not currently used] --getSO(bVersions, cVersions, filePath): reads data from text files created using getSOData.py, matches subbasins, and calls plotSO to plot both storage-outflow curves
+--plotLines(filePath, plotData, figName, versions): Plots the storage-outflow curves in multiple datasets on a single axis for comparison --getSO(versions, filePath): driver method that reads data from text files created using getSOData.py, matches subbasins, and calls plotSO to plot specified storage-outflow curves
---plotSO(soDataManual, soDataAuto, tableName, filePath, bV, cV): Plots the storage-outflow curves in two datasets on a single axis for comparison

 ## Structure of Compare_hydrographs.py ##